 What are the concerns with Jackson?

 You may have noticed that Jackson’s length wasn’t mentioned in his strengths.
-That’s because Jackson is lacking in that department.
-The Iowa offensive tackle has a below-average wingspan for a blindside blocker.
-As strong as he is, his lack of length prevents him from exerting his power with maximum efficiency.
+That’s because Jackson is somewhat lacking in that department.
+The Iowa offensive tackle has an average wingspan for a blindside blocker.
+As strong as he is, his lack of elite length prevents him from exerting his power with maximum efficiency.
 Longer edge defenders can establish leverage against Jackson, and they also have a greater capacity for power transfer.

 Jackson doesn’t have too many glaring flaws outside of his lack of length.
 His hands can be a bit faster and less winding on the outside, but he has a powerful linear strike.
 He also doesn’t play with excellent flexibility when absorbing an opponent’s power.
 Nevertheless, Jackson has enough athleticism and power to be a contributor on the line.
 However, if he wants to be a potential starter in the NFL, a transition to guard may be beneficial.